NishantSingh359/Sales_Analytics/README.md

 <img src="figures/Orders by Year.jpg" width="600">

-Orders increase steadily over the years.
+- Orders increase 16.8% per year.
-Each year shows more orders than the previous one, which suggests the business is gradually expanding.
+- Each year shows more orders than the previous one, which suggests the business is gradually expanding.

 ### Revenue by Year

 <img src="figures/Revenue by Year.jpg" width="600">

-Revenue grows consistently over time.
+- Revenue increase 27.2% per year.
-The increase appears steady rather than sudden, which suggests stable business growth.
+- The increase appears steady rather than sudden, which suggests stable business growth.

 Profit by Year

 <img src="figures/Profit by Year.jpg" width="600">

-Profit follows a similar pattern as revenue.
+- Profit increase 27.1% per year.
-When revenue increases, profit also increases, showing that the growth is financially meaningful.
+- When revenue increases, profit also increases, showing that the growth is financially meaningful.

 ## Customer Behavior